rdkls/ansible-tower-role/README.md

 - default: "password"
 - description: This specifies the password for the Redis cache

+`postgres_username`
+- default: "awx"
+- description: Username for the PostgreSQL database

 `postgres_password`
 - default: "password"
 - description: This specifies the password for the PostgreSQL database

+`postgres_host`
+- default: ""
+- description: Host for the PostgreSQL database

+`postgres_port`
+- default: ""
+- description: Port for the PostgreSQL database

+`postgres_database`
+- default: "awx"
+- description: Name for the PostgreSQL database

+`rabbitmq_password`
+- default: "password"
+- description: This specifies the password for RabbitMQ

 `install_cli`
 - default: True